microsoft/MLOpsPython/docs/getting_started.md

 **WORKSPACE_NAME** is used for creating the Azure Machine Learning Workspace.
 You can provide an existing AML Workspace here if you've got one.

 **BASE_NAME** is used as a prefix for naming Azure resources.
-When using a shared subscription, we want to avoid naming collisions resources that require unique names, for example, Azure Blob Storage and registry DNS names.
-Make sure to set BASE_NAME to a unique name so that created resources will have unique names (for example, MyUniqueMLamlcr, MyUniqueML-AML-KV, etc.).
+When sharing an Azure subscription, the prefix allows us to avoid naming collisions for resources that require unique names, for example, Azure Blob Storage and Registry DNS names.
+Make sure to set BASE_NAME to a unique name so that created resources will have unique names (for example, MyUniqueMLamlcr, MyUniqueML-AML-KV, and so on.)
 The length of the BASE_NAME value should not exceed 10 characters and must contain numbers and letters only.

 **RESOURCE_GROUP** is used as the name for the resource group that will hold the Azure resources for the solution.
 If providing an existing AML Workspace, set this value to the corresponding resource group name.